-To enable comparisons of iModulon structures between organisms we first identified orthologous genes among seven species represented on imodulondb.org, (Escherichia coli, Salmonella enterica, Pseudomonas aeruginosa, Bacillus subtilis, Mycobacterium tuberculosis, S. albidoflavus, and Sulfolobus acidocaldarius) using Orthofinder with default settings (48).
-These species were chosen to represent a diverse range of phyla, spanning both closely related and distantly related species.
-All iModulon data files and objects were downloaded from imodulondb.org (28).
-The gene weight files of all species describing the iModulon memberships were merged based on orthogroups identified by orthofinder.
-If more than one gene per species were present in a given orthogroup only the highest gene weight was kept per iModulon.
-Next, we conducted cosine similarity in a pairwise manner for all iModulons, and visualized the similarities using Cytoscape (49).
-Edge weights were filtered (0.648) to only show the top 1500 edge weights, and we used the MCL cluster algorithm from the clusterMaker app to identify clusters of iModulons (50).

-Characterization of iModulons

-To facilitate iModulon characterization, we used the PyModulon Python package 51(51). k-means clustering was used to identify component-specific thresholds, as per PyModulon recommendation.
-Manual editing of 16some iModulon thresholds were done to improve characterization efforts.
-The iModulons were characterized by information from public databases, literature and based on similarities to other iModulons from other species in our iModulome analysis.
-Gene annotations and operon information was downloaded from Biocyc.org 52(52).
-BGC regions were annotated using antiSMASH with default settings 53(53).
-Code for our analysis pipeline and description of iModulons is maintained on github (https://github.com/biosustain/salb_imodulons).

 Results

 Independent component analysis reveals 78 iModulons.

 To capture a wide range of expression states we cultured S. albidoflavus in 68 unique growth conditions.
-These conditions included different stressors, genome modifications, and nutrient sources, which were chosen based on activity screening using Biolog Phenotype Microarrays (Supplementary Table 1.1).
-This in-house generated dataset comprises 161 high quality RNA-Seq transcriptomes, increasing publicly available RNA-Seq datasets from SRA NCBI by 190% (Figure 1A and Supplementary Table 1.2).
+These conditions included different stressors, genome modifications, and nutrient sources, which were chosen based on activity screening using Biolog Phenotype Microarrays (Table S1.1).
+This in-house generated dataset comprises 161 high quality RNA-Seq transcriptomes, increasing publicly available RNA-Seq datasets from SRA NCBI by 190% (Figure 1A and Table S1.2).
 We combined our in-house generated dataset with public datasets from the SRA database, and after quality control, the final compendium consisted of 218 samples from 88 unique growth conditions, with a high median Pearson R score of 0.99 between replicates (Figure 1B, C).

 ICA decomposed the RNA-Seq compendium into 78 iModulons (Figure 1D), where each iModulon contains a set of genes whose expression levels vary concurrently with each other, but independently of all other genes not in the given iModulon.
-Overall, 48.4% of all genes were assigned into an iModulon, explaining 79% of the variance in the gene expression (Figure 1E, Supplementary Table 1.3 and Supplementary Table 1.4).
-The iModulons cover a wide range of functions, including secondary metabolism (21.8%), carbon metabolism (15.4%), stress response (7.7%), as well as, currently uncharacterized sets (11.5%) (Figure 1D).
-We have provided the information for each iModulon in the form of an interactive dashboard on imodulondb.org 28(28).
+Overall, 48.4% of all genes were assigned into an iModulon, explaining 80.2% of the variance in the gene expression (Figure 1E, Table S1.3 and Table S1.4).
+The iModulons cover a wide range of functions, including secondary metabolism (21.8%), carbon metabolism (15.4%), stress response (7.7%), as well as currently uncharacterized sets (11.5%) (Figure 1D).
+We have provided the information for each iModulon in the form of an interactive dashboard on imodulondb.org 28.
 The dashboard is a user-friendly way for researchers to search for or browse the details of iModulons or genes of interest.